-Type of school Foundation faith schools (legally registered with a religious character) Faith Academies and free schools (legally registered with a religious character) Academies and free schools with no registered religious character (but may have a 'faith ethos') Private faith schools (the vast majority of private schools are religious) Religious Education Set by governors but must be non- confessional.
+Type of school Foundation faith schools (legally registered with a religious character) Faith Academies and free schools (legally registered with a religious character) Academies and free schools with no registered religious character (but may have a 'faith ethos') Private faith schools (the vast majority of private schools are religious) Religious Education As set by ASC and hence non-confessional - unless parents request that RE for their children is taught in accordance with the trust deeds and faith of the school.
+Inspected by person chosen by foundation governors (not Ofsted).
+If the Academy is a former foundation or voluntary controlled school, non-confessional unless parents request faith-based RE for their children.
+Otherwise, set by governors in accordance with the tenets of the faith of the school, unless (for schools opened from 2012 onwards) parents request non-confessional RE for their children as set by ASC.
+Inspected by a person chosen by the Academy (not Ofsted).
+Set by governors but must be non- confessional.
 Many schools choose the syllabus set by the ASC, although there is no requirement to and many don't.
 Inspected by Ofsted.
 May teach any form of RE they like, or teach none at all, with the only limitation being the fulfilment of obligations around the promotion of British values.
 They do not have to provide parents with rights of withdrawal if it is taught.
-Collective worship Must be 'in accordance with the tenets and practices of the religion or religious denomination.'
-'Wholly or mainly of a broadly Christian character' but subject to government approval may be changed to another faith, multi-faith or spiritual.
+Collective worship Must be 'in accordance with the religion or religious deno 'Wholly or mainly of a broadly Christian character' but subject to government approval may be changed to another faith, multi-faith or spiritual.
 No requirement to hold collective worship, though they can choose to have it (most do) and if they do they do not have to provide parents or pupils with a right of withdrawal.
 Admissions Determined by governors in consultation with local authority; can discriminate on religious grounds if oversubscribed.
 Must adhere to the Schools Admissions Code.
 Determined by governors; can discriminate on religious grounds though for up to 100% of places.
 New Free Schools can only do this for half of places.
 Must adhere to the Schools Admissions Code.
 Determined by governors; cannot discriminate on religious grounds.
 Must adhere to the Schools Admissions Code.
 Not subject to the School Admissions Code and are free to discriminate on the basis of religion or belief, including by refusing to admit pupils even if undersubscribed.
 National Curriculum Must follow.
-Must follow.
-Does not need to follow, but must teach a 'broad and balanced curriculum' including English, Mathand Science.
+Does not need to follow, but must teach a 'broa and balanced curriculum' including English, Mat and Science.
+Does not need to follow.
 Creationism/ Evolution Not allowed to teach pseudoscientific ideas such as creationism or intelligent design as scientifically valid or factual.
 Must teach evolution in line with national curriculum in science.
-'Must not allow any view or as evidence-based if it is conscientific or historical evider And though no requirement curriculum, 'must provide for evolution as a comprehensi extensively evidenced theory May teach pseudoscience including creationism as fact and can choose to dismiss evolution or not teach it at all.
-Relationships Must provide RSE.
+'Must not allow any view or as evidence-based if it is co scientific or historical evide And though no requirement curriculum, 'must provide fo evolution as a comprehensi extensively evidenced theo May teach pseudoscience including creationism as fact and can choose to dismiss evolution or not teach it at all.
+Relationships and Sex Education (RSE) Must provide RSE.
 Parents can withdraw their children from the sex education element of RSE.
-Guidance states that this withdrawal can only take place until three terms prior to the child's 16th birthday states that this withdrawal can only take place until three terms prior to the child's 16th birthday.
+Guidance states that this withdrawal can only take place until three terms prior to the child's 16th birthday.
+RSE must have 'regard to the age and the religious background' of children.
+Faith schools therefore believe they are permitted to teach RSE from their religious perspective.